zacwood9/attics-legacy/README.md

 # Attics
-A cross-platform desktop app to stream and download Grateful Dead concerts from the Internet Archive For more information, see my blog post [Introducting Attics](http://zacwood.me/post/introducing-attics).
+A cross-platform desktop app to stream and download Grateful Dead concerts from the Internet Archive.

 Status: Version 1 has been released!